datagora-erasme/maquette_back/README.md

 This code will :
 * Receive the 3D Objects
-* Visualize and fix it
+* Visualize and fix it ( in case of corrupted layers)
 * Voxelize it
-* Generate the Heightmap into CSV Files
+* Generate the Heightmap into multiple CSV Files
 * ...

 # How to deploy